Overcome Objections in Sales: Close More Deals

 A buyer says, “We like it, but we can’t commit to a full rollout.”
 That’s the moment weak reps cut price and hope the deal survives.
 Strong reps keep the value intact and change the shape of the commitment.

 That is the concession method at its best.
-You reduce risk, not worth.
+You reduce risk, not value.

 A good concession gives the buyer a safer path to a decision while protecting margin, timeline, and next steps.
 In practice, that usually means adjusting scope, sequence, or rollout size instead of handing out discounts with no return.